 The use of the eFSAP information system has resulted in substantial increases in program efficiency and effectiveness.
-With the eFSAP information system, FSAP has seen a reduction in the time required for entities to resolve inspection observations, as well as the time required for review and approval of registration amendment requests.
+With eFSAP, FSAP has seen a reduction in the time required for entities to resolve inspection observations, as well as the time required for review and approval of registration amendment requests.